Wells Fargo CEO: 'We Have Not Done What's Necessary To Address Our Shortcomings'

 Scharf's appearance on Capitol Hill comes a day after Wells Fargo announced the resignations of two board members, including the now-former chairwoman Elizabeth Duke.
 She and another board member, James Quigley, said they were stepping down to "avoid distraction" and allow Scharf the "ability to turn the page."

-Duke and Quigley are scheduled to testify before the same committee on Wednesday, but it is unclear if they will appear.
+Duke and Quigley are scheduled to testify before the same committee on Wednesday.
+A spokesperson for Wells Fargo's board told NPR both Quigley and Duke plan to appear.

 The committee's Democratic majority released a report last week accusing bank executives of failing to correct deficiencies of its infrastructure and exposing customers to "countless abuses" including wrongful foreclosure.